 We validate external valuations at least quarterly through a combination of procedures that include the evaluation of methodologies used by the pricing services, comparison of the prices to a secondary pricing source, analytical reviews and performance analysis of the prices against trends, and maintenance of a securities watch list.
 Additionally, as needed we utilize discounted cash flow models or perform independent valuations on a case-by-case basis using inputs and assumptions similar to those used by the pricing services.
-Although we do identify differences from time to time as a result of these validation procedures, we did not make any significant adjustments as of December 31, 2022.
+Although we do identify differences from time to time as a result of these validation procedures, we did not make any significant adjustments as of December 31, 2023.

 Fixed maturity security valuations that include at least one significant unobservable input are reflected in Level 3 in the fair value hierarchy and can include fixed maturity securities across all asset classes.
-We did not have any Level 3 fixed maturity securities as of December 31, 2022.